tpoisot/ScientificComputingForTheRestOfUs/content/lessons/avoiding_mistakes.md

 if it were not the case, user mistakes can come from sub-optimal design.
 It is crucial to work in a way that protects everyone against mistakes.

-{{% callout opinion %}}
-One of our *golden rule* is "fail early, fail often, and fail explicitely" -- it is frustrating to have to restart an analysis, but this is preferable to running an analysis that keeps accumulating issues we may or may not detect!
-{{% /callout %}}
+{{% callout opinion %}} One of our golden rules is "fail early, fail often, and fail explicitely" -- it is frustrating to have to restart an analysis, but this is preferable to running an analysis that keeps accumulating issues we may or may not detect! {{% /callout %}}

 In this lesson, you may note that we will switch perspective frequently, from user to developper.
 This is because, in our own experience, this is a fair